sowmya-badoni/SOWMYA-BADONI/README.md

 I'm a B.Tech student in Artificial Intelligence and Data Science, on a mission to turn curiosity into real-world impact using data and machine learning.

 Right now, I’m learning by doing — one project at a time.
-My first step?
-Building an actual ML-powered web app from scratch (not just notebooks!).
-It's called [Student Performance Predictor](https://github.com/sowmya-badoni/student-performance-predictor) — and I made it using Streamlit, scikit-learn, and a lot of trial and error.

 ## 🚀 What I’m up to:
 - 💡 Exploring data science and applied ML
 - 🛠️ Getting better at version control and deployment (GitHub, Streamlit, etc.)